code-dot-org/code-dot-org/pegasus/emails/2016-11-09-hoc-scale-codestudio-teachers.md

 <h2>Due to this, we unfortunately will not be saving or reporting student progress on Course 1-4, our Accelerated Course or the Hour of Code tutorials from December 3-11.</h2>

-See below for a full list of affected courses:
+Below is a full list of affected courses:

 <img src="https://s3.amazonaws.com/cdo-email-images/progress+saved+chart.png" width="100%"/>